-9.1.3 A more abstract unification?
+9.2.3 A more abstract unification

-We believe that a more abstract unification might be called for.
+We believe that a more abstract unification is called for.
 In a nutshell, the idea is that, in all cases, a cosupposition p' is presented as an unimportant component of the meaning of an expression pp' (where as before the semantic meaning of pp' is just the conjunction of p and p').
-For this reason, the global context of the conversation should guarantee that, relative to its local context, it should make no difference whether the relevant word is evaluated with or without p', as is stated in (67)a.
-This definition immediately derives the standard definition of cosuppositions as reviewed in Section 2.1, as shown in (67)b.
-Importantly, all co-speech gestures (discussed in this piece) are presented as unimportant because of their form, presumably because they are parasitic on the expressions they modify, as discussed in Schlenker to appear b.
-By contrast, only some entailments that are not triggered by co-speech gestures (i.e. in the case of classifier predicates and pro-speech gestures) are presented as unimportant: this crucially depends on their content and on the nature of the context.
-The dual source of cosuppositions is stated in (67)c.
+For this reason, the global context of the conversation should guarantee that, relative to its local context, it should make no difference whether the relevant word is evaluated with or without p', as is stated in (64)a.
+This definition immediately derives the standard definition of cosuppositions reviewed in Section 2.1, as shown in (64)b.
+Importantly, all co-speech/sign gestures discussed in this piece are presented as unimportant because of their form, presumably because they are parasitic on the expressions they modify, as discussed in Schlenker to appear b.
+By contrast, only some entailments that are not triggered by co-speech gestures (i.e. in the case of classifier predicates and pro-speech gestures) are presented as